-1. Annotations and abbreviations
+Annotations and abbreviations

-Annotation in RM assessor Meaning
+Annotation in scoris Meaning

-✓and x
+✓and ×

 BOD Benefit of doubt

 FT Follow through

 ISW Ignore subsequent working

 M0, M1 Method mark awarded 0, 1

 A0, A1 Accuracy mark awarded 0, 1

-B0, B1 Independent mark awarded 0, 1
+B0,B1 Independent mark awarded 0, 1

+Е Explanation mark 1

 SC Special case

-٨ Omission sign
+^ Omission sign

 MR Misread

-BP Blank Page
+BP Blank page

-Seen

 Highlighting

 Other abbreviations in Meaning

 mark scheme

+E1 Mark for explaining a result or establishing a given result

 dep Mark dependent on a previous mark, indicated by .
-The may be omitted if only one previous M mark
+The may be omitted if only previous M mark.

 cao Correct answer only

 oe Or equivalent

 rot Rounded or truncated

 soi Seen or implied

 www Without wrong working

 AG Answer given

 awrt Anything which rounds to

 BC By Calculator

-DR This question included the instruction: In this question you must show detailed reasoning.
+DR This indicates that the instruction In this question you must show detailed reasoning appears in the question.

-2. Subject-specific Marking Instructions for A Level Mathematics A
+Subject-specific Marking Instructions for AS Level Mathematics B (MEI)

-Annotations must be used during your marking.
+a Annotations must be used during your marking.
 For a response awarded zero (or full) marks a single appropriate annotation (cross, tick, M0 or ^) is sufficient, but not required.